codepr/sol/README.md

 - Daemon mode
 - Multiplexing IO with abstraction over backend, currently supports select/poll/epoll choosing the better implementation.
+- Multithread load-balancing on connections for high concurrent performance

 ### To be implemented